akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 ### With the user interface

 To classify/unclassify a product:
-1. Select your product in the product grid Product
+1. Select your product in the product grid
 1. Click on the `Categories` menu on the left side of the screen
 1. Tick the categories in which you want to classify the product
 1. And/or untick the categories in which the product should no longer be listed